dcervantes/VoiceFlashcards/README.md

 1. **Upload Document**: Upload your document containing the phrases and levels to ChatGPT.
 2. **Prompt ChatGPT**: Use a prompt like the following:
    ```
-   Based on the uploaded document, generate a CSV file with the phrases and their corresponding levels.
+   Based on the uploaded document, generate a CSV file with the phrases and their corresponding levels (A1, A2, B1, B2, C1, C2).
 The CSV should have two columns: Level and Phrase.
    ```
 3. **Review and Edit**: Review the generated CSV content and make any necessary edits.
 4. **Download CSV**: Download the generated CSV file from ChatGPT.